Zynh0722/OldBlog/_posts/2022-03-01-polar-to-cartesian-conversion.md

 Hail be the wonderful forces of pre-calculus teachers the world over.
 Polar coordinates are what we want!
 They allow us to define an angle and a radius to identify a point in 2D space, rather than x and y.

-But how do we use this wonderful coordinate system on a webpage?// Wellllll, that's the catch.
+But how do we use this wonderful coordinate system on a webpage?\\
+Wellllll, that's the catch.
 You can't directly.
 However all of the tools necessary to convert from Polar coordinates to cartesian coordinates are available in native javascript.